 4. During constant expression evaluation (7.7), only predicates of checked contracts are evaluated.
 In other contexts, it is unspecified whether the predicate for a contract that is not checked under the current build level is evaluated; if the predicate of such a contract would evaluate to false, the behavior is undefined.
-Only predicates of checked contracts under current build level are evaluated.
+Only predicates of default and audit contracts that are checked under the current build level are evaluated.